Jessie-Watt/Data-Analysis-on-SQL/README.md

 # CONCLUSION
-This task has gradually exposed me to the use of SQL and its function.
-I look to learn more.
+These task has exposed me to the use of SQL and its function.